Planning and scheduling problem

-The assignment problem is linked to many other problems in operations research (reduction of problems in the 21 Karp problems for example).
-Here we will see two sub-problems frequently encountered in assignment problems.
+The assignment problem is linked to many other problems of operations research (reduction of problems in the 21 Karp problems for example).
+We will see here two sub-problems frequently encountered in assignment problems.

-The scheduling problem is a task scheduling problem in which it is a matter of deciding the order in which the tasks should be performed.
-This problem is Np-difficult taking into account the variety and the complexity of its constraints.
+The scheduling problem is a task scheduling problem in which one has to decide the order in which the tasks should be executed.
+This problem is Np-hard given the variety and the complexity of its constraints.

 The different methods presented in this course make it possible to clearly and quickly show the data related to the realization of a plan, such as: